 - Many airlines decide to promote first officers to captains because they do not have enough pilots in the company.
 Thus they recruit new pilots and advance senior first officers as captains.

 But these are only some examples.
 Numerous factors decide whether a first officer is ready to take the responsibility of the captain or not.

 What is the completion period of the pilot training course in the Philippines?

 To become a pilot, aviation enthusiasts mostly prefer going to flight training institutes for a shorter completion period.

-Flight training schools in the Philippines will always promise you that a student can get a private pilot license, Commercial pilot license with an instrument rating in a period of 14 to 16 months.
+Flight training schools in the Philippines will always promise that a student can get a private pilot license, Commercial pilot license with an instrument rating in 14 to 16 months.